 In SQL Server, the INNER JOIN clause retrieves selected records with matching values in both tables.
 Here is the image of the INNER JOIN clause:

-Here is ER diagram of the Employee Attendance Management System which will be used for the INNER JOIN clause in this tutorial:
+Here is an ER diagram of the Employee Attendance Management System, which will be used for the INNER JOIN clause in this tutorial:

 SYNTAX: